 It’s called Casey’s Law.
 Casey’s Law is named after Matthew Casey Wethington, who died of a heroin overdose in 2003 at the age of 23.
 After his death, Casey’s parents lobbied for Casey’s Law so that parents, family members, or friends could petition the court for treatment on behalf of the individuals who are suffering from addiction.
 Casey’s Law went into effect in Kentucky in 2004 with Ohio following suit in 2012.

-For more information on the Casey’s Law process and how to get started, click here.
+For more information on the Casey’s Law process and how to get started with an assessment, please call 502-585-4848 ext.
+505 or send us an email.